 Don’t forget to adhere it to a card base to make it a card.
 Feel free to use a colored card base.

 The products I used on this card are linked below.
-I am an affiliate for Scrapbook.com and Amazon.
+I am an affiliate for Scrapbook.com, Amazon, and Hero Arts.